-The DB\SvAdr and DB\PtNum keywords must be set in the dmconfig.ini file.
-If the DB\UsrId and DB\PasWd keywords are defined in dmconfig.ini, the username and password options in the CONNECT command can be ignored.
+The DB_SvAdr and DB_PtNum keywords must be set in the dmconfig.ini file.
+If the DB_UsrId and DB_PasWd keywords are defined in dmconfig.ini, the <username> and and are defined in dmconfig.ini options in the CONNECT command can be ignored.